Do You Need A Wastewater Management System?

 His wastewater management system mimics the natural composting process.
 “The material disintegrates in the liquid.
 We never need to pump it out and there is absolutely no smell at all,” he says.
 “We noticed a huge difference.”

-Septic tanks are still the most common wastewater system in unsewered parts of Australia, but they don’t actively treat the wastewater to remove pathogens.
+Septic tanks are still the most common wastewater management system in unsewered parts of Australia, but they don’t actively treat the wastewater to remove pathogens.
 The effluent must be disposed of in trenches more than a foot deep, and the tanks regularly pumped out.